OfficeDev/office-js-docs-pr/docs/develop/configure-your-add-in-to-use-a-shared-runtime.md

 Do one of the following:

-- To generate an Excel add-in with custom functions, run the command `yo office --projectType excel-functions --name 'Excel shared runtime add-in' --host excel --js`.
+- To generate an Excel add-in with custom functions, run the command `yo office --projectType excel-functions --name 'Excel shared runtime add-in' --host excel --js true`.

     or

-- To generate a PowerPoint add-in, run the command `yo office --projectType taskpane --name 'PowerPoint shared runtime add-in' --host powerpoint --js`.
+- To generate a PowerPoint add-in, run the command `yo office --projectType taskpane --name 'PowerPoint shared runtime add-in' --host powerpoint --js true`.

 The generator will create the project and install supporting Node components.